How much homeowners insurance do I need for mortgage?

 Why do mortgage lenders require homeowners insurance?

 Mortgage lenders want you to protect your house in case there are catastrophic losses.
+Often, the insurance payments are managed through an escrow account set up by the lender.
 They lent you money so you could buy your home and they still own a piece of it.
-They want to make sure you get enough protection so they won't lose out if your home is destroyed.
+Additionally, personal liability coverage is crucial as it safeguards against potential legal defense costs and liability claims.
+They want to make sure you get enough protection so they won’t lose out if your home is destroyed.

 Homeowners without a mortgage don’t need home insurance.
 This is different from auto insurance, which nearly every state requires.